Sealxuyh/Compound-hazard-review/README.md

 - Methodological evolution over time
 - Distribution of spatial scales
 - Compound hazard type frequencies
-- Visualization of research trends
+- Visualization of trends

 Data availability:

-The processed datasets supporting the findings of this systematic review are available from the authors upon reasonable request.
+- The processed datasets are available from the authors upon reasonable request.

+## AI acknowledgement

+OpenAI Codex was used to assist with reorganizing and refactoring the notebooks.
+All analytical decisions, code verification, interpretation of results, and final edits were performed by the author.